Japanese Learning Loop

 Following Krashen’s Input Hypothesis, we acquire language as we are exposed to comprehensible input.

-Defining comprehensible input, is quite tricky, but in layman’s terms it simply means don’t bite more than you can chew.
+Defining comprehensible input is tricky, but in layman’s terms it simply means don’t bite more than you can chew.
 You might be tempted to jump into complex material that interests you, but you are not going to have a good time if you cannot find a good balance between consumption and dictionary lookups.

 For possible starting points, refer to.